 - See more: The Ultimate Guide to Lake Myvatn

-You'll arrive at Keflavik Airport on day one, jump on the Flybus, and start your holiday in the most relaxing way possible: in the Blue Lagoon.
+You'll arrive at Keflavik Airport on day one, jump aboard the airport transfer bus, and start your holiday in the most relaxing way possible: in the Blue Lagoon.
 After resting in the tranquil waters until you're fully recharged from your flight, you'll settle into your accommodation in Reykjavik.

 After that, you'll have loads of free time to spend in downtown Reykjavik, taking in the Christmas spirit.
 The main street, Laugavegur, and the downtown area will be fully decked in lights and decorations.